ricardolupo/ms_testing/README.md

 # ms_testing

-TODO: Enter the cookbook description here.
+This cookbook provides a simple testing framework for Windows related Chef concerns.
+Thanks and have a nice day.